Icon

 Brands that skip professional corporate event photography end up spending more later — commissioning separate photoshoots for the content they could have captured in one evening.
 A staged team photo costs more than a candid one taken during a moment that actually happened.
 An executive headshot session costs more than pulling a clean portrait from event coverage.
 The math only works in one direction.

 Visual content drives engagement across every major platform.
 Hootsuite's research consistently shows that image-based and video posts outperform text-only content by significant margins on LinkedIn, Instagram, and Facebook.
+Sprout Social's data on event-related social content performance reinforces this further — event imagery in particular drives above-average shares and saves because it captures authentic human moments that audiences recognize as real.
 Your event is the single richest source of authentic visual content your brand will produce all year.
 Treat it that way.

 What This Looks Like in Practice